TechProoo/wework/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit a pull request.

-✨ About REWORK
+✨ About WEWORK

-REWORK is inspired by the need to connect African talent with global opportunities.
+WEWORK is inspired by the need to connect African talent with global opportunities.
 It’s a starting point for landing pages promoting remote work, training programs, or tech skill initiatives.